If you are going to spend time with your baby in a hot climate, some precautionary steps are needed.

-Below you’ll find tips on how to make your baby comfortable and safe in hot weather.
+Here you’ll find tips on how to make your baby comfortable and safe in hot weather.

 Stay out of the sun

-Keep your baby in the shadow and protect him with thin clothes and hats.
+Keep your baby in the shadow and protect him or her with thin clothes and hats.
 Sunscreen cream is really a last resort solution, as it can contain harmful substances.
-If you really need to use sun screen, use on especially made for babies and with really high sun protection factor.
+If you really need to use sunscreen, use one specially made for babies and with really high sun protection factor.

 If you haven’t yet bought a mosquito net for your baby’s stroller, consider buying one that contains UV protection for your child.